Stock market today: Wall Street climbs to kick off a big week for earnings reports

 Even more pressure than usual is on companies broadly to deliver fatter profits and revenue.
 That’s because the other big factor that sets stock prices, interest rates, looks unlikely to offer much help in the near term.

-Top officials at the Federal Reserve warned last week that they may need to keep interest rates high for a while in order to ensure high inflation is heading down to their 2% target.
-That was a big letdown for financial markets, dousing hopes that had built after the Fed earlier signaled three cuts may come this year.
+Top officials at the Federal Reserve warned last week that they may need to keep interest rates high for a while in order to ensure inflation is heading down to their 2% target.
+That was a big letdown for financial markets, dousing hopes that had built after the Fed signaled earlier that three interest-rate cuts may come this year.

 Worries about “sticky” inflation are one of the reasons strategists at Stifel are encouraging investors to stay cautious.